Raveleen/SoCal/README.md

 ## User search
 <img src="https://github.com/Raveleen/SoCal/blob/master/ezgif.com-26fd709a97.gif" align="right"/>
-If you want to find someone (e.g your friends, members of family) you can click on an icon in top-right corner of a page ( do not mistake it for logout icon ), press it, and you will be redirected to search page.
+If you want to find someone (e.g your friends, members of family) you can click on an icon in top-right corner of a page ( do not mistake it for logout icon ), press it, and you will be redirected to the search page.
 You can input letter or pattern, with which user login have to start, and you will immediately see results of search.
-If there is more then ten search results you just have to scroll down the page, in order to load more results dynamicaly.
+If there is more than ten search results, you just have to scroll down the page in order to load more results dynamicaly.

 ## Posts and comments
-Write down interesting stories from your life, and anything else.
+Write down interesting stories of your life or anything else.
 You can write almost everything within 5000 symbols.
-Comment your friends posts, like them and have fun.
-Posts on pages are loading dynamically after you scrolled page down to bottom.
+Comment your friends' posts, like them and have fun.
+Posts on pages are loaded dynamically after you scroll down the page to bottom.

 ## Dialogs and messages
-In order to start dialog you need to find user and click "Send message".
-If there is no dialog beetween you and user, it will be imediately created, and you will be redirected to dialog.
-After creation of dialog you could always find it in dialogs list, just click on "Messages" in menu on the left side of page.
+In order to start a dialog you need to find a user and click "Send message".
+If there is no dialog beeetween you and the user, it will be immediately created, and you will be redirected to the dialog.
+After creating the dialog you can always find it in the dialogs list, by clicking on "Messages" button in menu on the left side of page.